MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

 ---
 title: Using Event Hubs in Spring applications
-description: This article demonstrates how to use Azure Event Hubs in Java applications built with Spring framework.
+description: This article shows you how to use Azure Event Hubs in Java applications built with Spring framework.
 author: KarlErickson
 ms.author: v-yeyonghui
 ms.date: 09/11/2023